baynazoglu/Alistirmalarla-SQL-Ogreniyorum/Case Study #2 - HR Analytics/README.md

 FROM PERSON WHERE OUTDATE IS  NOT NULL

 ````
-**Basamak**
+**Steps**
 -CONCAT() function adds two or more strings together.
-UNION ALL command combines the result set of two or more SELECT statements (allows duplicate values).
+-UNION ALL command combines the result set of two or more SELECT statements (allows duplicate values).